Historic & Archaeological Sites of Oconto County

 106 Superior Avenue

-Presently Brothers Three restaurant.
+Presently the Brothers Three Restaurant.

 B Pk | National Register of Historic Places, 1976